 The people who call Edinboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edinboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Edinboro include Irish, Italian, English, and Polish.
+Important ancestries of people in Edinboro include Irish, English, Italian, and Polish.

 The most common language spoken in Edinboro is English.
 Other important languages spoken here include Spanish and African languages.